Omikhleia/resilient.sile/static/adventures/djot/index.md

 We are well aware that extensions beyond any "standard" are always a delicate matter, as they may lead to fragmentation of the ecosystem, with different implementations supporting different sets of extensions.
 This is what happened with Markdown, and its many "flavors" over the years.

-Nevertheless, these extensions and interpretations are the result of **practical needs** encountered while developing _re·sil·ient_ and its book class, over the last few years, composing a few documents and published books with it, and trying to solve actual typesetting problems while keeping a "lightweight" markup approach.
+Nevertheless, these extensions and interpretations are the result of **practical needs** encountered while developing _re·sil·ient_ and its book class, over the last few years, composing a few documents and publishing books with it, and trying to solve actual typesetting problems while keeping a "lightweight" markup approach.
 Therefore, they are shared for documentation purposes, but also to help other Djot enthusiasts interested in similar features, as challenges faced by _re·sil·ient_ and how they were addressed.
 We hope they may be useful to others, and possibly inspire future discussions.

 ## Syntax extensions